swiftlang/swift-package-manager/Documentation/Registry.md

 <a name="endpoint-2"></a>

 ### 4.2.
-Fetch metadata for a package release
+Fetch information about a package release

-A client MAY send a `GET` request for a URI matching the expression `/{scope}/{name}/{version}` to retrieve metadata about a release.
+A client MAY send a `GET` request for a URI matching the expression `/{scope}/{name}/{version}` to retrieve information about a release.
 A client SHOULD set the `Accept` header with the value `application/vnd.swift.registry.v1+json`, and MAY append the `.json` extension to the requested URI.